Hank Aaron: Tributes

 Upon Aaron's death, the sports world expressed their condolences to him.
 Many current or former athletes and team owners such as MLB Commissioner Rob Manfred, Magic Johnson, David Ortiz, Dusty Baker, Eduardo Pérez, Mike Trout, and Baseball Hall of Fame chairman Jane Forbes Clark paid tribute to him.
 Fans paid tribute to Aaron by placing flowers in front of the home run wall where he hit his 715th home run at the former site of Atlanta-Fulton County Stadium and in front of his statue at Truist Park.

 Politicians also paid tribute to him.
-Atlanta mayor Keisha Lance Bottoms released the following statement on his death:
+The Mayor of Atlanta, Keisha Lance Bottoms released the following statement on his death:

-“Derek, our family and I join the nation in sending heartfelt condolences to Mrs. Billye Aaron, the beautiful wife of Henry “Hank” Aaron for nearly 50 years, and the entire family.
-This is a considerable loss for the entire city of Atlanta.
-While the world knew him as ‘Hammering Hank Aaron’ because of his incredible, record-setting baseball career, he was a cornerstone of our village, graciously and freely joining Mrs. Aaron in giving their presence and resources toward making our city a better place.
-As an adopted son of Atlanta, Mr. Aaron was part of the fabric that helped place Atlanta on the world stage.
-Our gratitude, thoughts and prayers are with the Aaron family.”

 Georgia governor Brian Kemp ordered flags in the state of Georgia to be lowered half-staff in honor of him.

-US President Joe Biden paid tribute to Aaron by releasing a statement calling him "an American hero".
+U.S. President Joe Biden paid tribute to Aaron by releasing a statement calling him "an American hero".
 He also received tributes from former presidents Jimmy Carter, Bill Clinton, George W. Bush, and Barack Obama.

 The Atlanta Braves honored Hank Aaron during the 2021 season by including his jersey number 44 on the back of the team caps along with Phil Niekro's jersey number, 35 (who died one month earlier in December 2020).
 They also painted 44 in the midfield at Truist Park.

 At Game 3 of the 2021 World Series in Truist Park, a pregame ceremony was held honoring Aaron where his son Hank Aaron Jr. threw out a ceremonial first pitch.
 After the Braves won the 2021 World Series, Aaron was honored in the design of the team's World Series championship ring, which includes 755 total diamonds to commemorate Aaron's career home runs, and 44 emerald-cut diamonds to represent Aaron's jersey number with the Braves.

+At the 2025 Major League Baseball All-Star Game, right after the sixth inning, a special tribute to Aaron's 715th home run was played, featuring special effects and a projector screening clips from the original NBC broadcast of the milestone on the field, featuring audio from both Vin Scully of that network, and Milo Hamilton from radio station WSB.
+A firework was shot through out of the ballpark at left field, with Hamilton calling out the milestone calls, while one of the mini scoreboards projects a recreation of the number "715" that was used at the old Atlanta–Fulton County Stadium.
+A spotlight was used as a special tribute afterward.
+This tribute was originally scheduled in 2021.